AlohaBrowser/cookie-consent-management/work-item/README.md

 **Notes:**

-1. If a website **does not** support custom selection for certain cookie categories, it should indicate this by setting the `supportCustom` property to `false`.
-The default value for this property is `true`.
-<br>When `supportCustom` is set to `false` for a particular category, the browser must restrict the user from choosing any options other than "allow all" or "deny all" for that category.
-This ensures that the user's choices are consistent with the website's supported functionality.
-2. If a specific category is crucial for the site, the site can set `required` to `true`, and the browser must not allow this category to be unchecked.
-The default value is `false`.
+1. If required is set to true for a node, it means that required is also explicitly set to true for all its children.
-3. If the site sets `required` to `true` in the root element, it indicates that the site cannot function without cookies, and the user must either accept them or leave the site.
+   Therefore, if the site sets `required` to `true` in the root element, it indicates that the site cannot function without cookies, and the user must either accept them or leave the site.
-4. If the browser allows the user to close the consent dialog without making a choice, it should be treated as `Deny all`.
+2. If the browser allows the user to close the consent dialog without making a choice, it should be treated as `Deny all`.

 <br><br>
 ***`SelectableCookies` example***